onzfonz/comp227/src/content/4/en/part4c.md

 ```

 The test case obviously will not pass at this point.
-We are essentially practicing [test-driven development (TDD)](https://en.wikipedia.org/wiki/Test-driven_development),
+We are essentially practicing [**test-driven development** (TDD)](https://en.wikipedia.org/wiki/Test-driven_development),
 where tests for new functionality are written before the functionality is implemented.

 Mongoose does not have a built-in validator for checking the uniqueness of a field.
 In principle we could find a ready-made solution for this from the
 [mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator)
-npm package but unfortunately at the time of writing (24th Jan 2022)
+npm package, but as of Jan 15, 2023 it looks like the project is not being actively developed.
-mongoose-unique-validator does not work with Mongoose version 6.x, so we have to implement the uniqueness check by ourselves in the controller:
+So let's implement the uniqueness check by ourselves in the controller:

 ```js
 usersRouter.post('/', async (request, response) => {